Middle School: The Worst Years of My Life

 Middle School: The Worst Years of My Life is a realistic fiction novel by James Patterson and Chris Tebbetts that serves as the beginning of Patterson's Middle School series.
 Published in the United States by Little, Brown and Company on June 27, 2011, the book follows sixth grader Rafe Khatchadorian as he begins middle school and copes with the awkwardness of adolescence, "crushes, bullying, family issues", as he attempts to break every school rule in the code of conduct.
-The book received critical acclaim from many reviewers and spawned a sequel, Middle School: Get Me Out of Here!.
+The book received critical acclaim from many reviewers and spawned a sequel, Middle School: Get Me Out of Here!

 Plot

 12-year old sixth-grader Rafael 'Rafe' Khatchadorian is bored at Hills Village Middle School (HVMS) during his first day there.
 He is picked on by a bully named Miller, and Rafe and the whole school attend an assembly about the rules of the school.
 He and his friend Leonardo 'Leo' the Silent invent "Operation R.A.F.E." (stands for "Rules Aren't For Everyone"), a challenge to break every rule in his middle school handbook.

 Rafe starts Operation R.A.F.E. by pulling the fire alarm.
 Luckily, Rafe doesn’t get caught.
 Leo awards Rafe points based on how bad the rule Rafe breaks is or when Rafe gets punishments like detention.
 Leo also gives Rafe three lives.
 Rafe loses a life whenever he misses the chance to break another rule or hurts others.
 Rafe first starts breaking minor rules, such as running in the halls or chewing gum in class.
 After getting encouraged by Leo, Rafe breaks more rules, such as being inappropriate in English class, leaving trash on tables in the cafeteria, being late for class, and riding a scooter during gym class.
 During Halloween, Rafe wears a ninja costume in school.
 The vice-principal, Mrs. Stricker, tells Rafe to take the costume off, and Rafe removes his ninja costume and runs around the school wearing "just a pair of sneakers and a big old smile."
 He gets sent to the principal's office and receives detentions.
+Due to this detention Rafe loses his first life.
 Rafe serves a lot of detentions with his English teacher, Mrs. Donatello, who is also the after-school detention monitor.

 At home, Rafe deals with a lot of personal problems and gets grounded due to what he’s done at school.
 His mother, Jules, constantly works double shifts at a Swifty's Diner and barely gets to see Rafe and his sister, Georgia.
 Jules's verbally abusive fiancé Carl (aka Bear) "watches" over him when his mother is not home and forces him to sign up for football.